coda/packs-sdk/docs/samples/topic/authentication.md

 {% endraw %}
 ```
 ## OAuth2
-Authentication that uses an OAuth2 flow.
+Authentication that uses the Authorization Code OAuth2 flow.
 This sample connects to the Todoist API.

 ```ts
 {% raw %}